How to Write the University of Texas-Austin (UT) Supplemental Essays: Examples + Guide 2025/2026

 Optional (but highly recommended) Expanded Resume

-Before you go to write, you may want to spend some time learning more about what UT Austin values, so you can explore how your values line up and reflect those shared values in your essays.
-If so, you’ll find an extensive, by-the-numbers look at its offerings, from enrollment and tuition statistics to student life and financial aid information, on its Common Data Set.
-For deep insights into how this public research university envisions its role and how it wants to grow and evolve, read its strategic plan.
+Before you go to write, you’ll want to spend some time learning more about what UT Austin values, so you can explore how your values line up and reflect those shared values in your essays.
+To help you’ll find an extensive, by-the-numbers look at its offerings, from enrollment and tuition statistics to student life and financial aid information, on its Common Data Set.
+For deep insights into how this public research university envisions its role and how it wants to grow and evolve, read its mission and values.

 How to Write UT Austin Short Answer Essay #1